CONSTRUCTING A GENDER WEALTH INDEX

 DR. KENDRICK B. DAVIS, LEAD RESEARCHER | KELLY SHEARD, DIRECTOR OF GENDER WEALTH INSTITUTE

 LAUNCHING MAJOR RESEARCH INITIATIVE

-WOMEN’S WAY and the Gender Wealth Institute (GWI) will launch a large-scale regional research campaign to identify and address key drivers of gender wealth inequity.
+The WOMEN’S WAY Gender Wealth Institute (GWI) will launch a large-scale regional research campaign to identify and address key drivers of gender wealth inequity.
 We propose a multi-phase comprehensive research strategy that will culminate in the creation of the Philadelphia region’s (+Bucks, Chester, Delaware and Montgomery) first Gender Wealth Index.
 This research-enabled assessment tool will be comprised of quantifiable socioeconomic measures, co-constructed by system-impacted communities, designed to drive evidence-based action on policies and practices that enable gender wealth parity and will take into account the ongoing and lingering impacts of the COVID-19 pandemic.

 GWI will conduct an annual review of the five dimensions of gender wealth over the next five years across the five-county region to clarify and communicate the gender wealth environment to policymakers and advocates.

 To effectively position ourselves as a leading voice and force for transformational change for women in our region, particularly during COVID-19 recovery, the GWI must ground our strategies in what we know.
 This exploratory research study allows us to employ a robust and multi-phase research design to aid the strategic planning work of GWI, functioning as a backbone organization and facilitator of change with greater impact.
 This work will also serve as a critical source of data for practitioners, enabling them to coordinate and align efforts based off relevant and timely information.